 Brite Divinity School continues its mission of transforming scholarship, justice, and practice through dynamic and engaging experiences in face-to-face classrooms.
 Sojourners recently published an article with the headline “Seminaries Across the Country Now Offering Black Lives Matter Courses.”
-Though racial justice is a theme that runs throughout all courses at Brite, the divinity school is excited to offer two new courses in Spring 2017 that echo the clarion call that Black Lives Matter.
+Though racial justice is a theme that runs throughout all courses at Brite, the divinity school offered two new courses in Spring 2017 that echo the clarion call that Black Lives Matter.

 Dr. Wil Gafney, Associate Professor of Hebrew Bible